 Nonpublic Entity Alternatives — Other than allowing nonpublic business entities to use the risk-free rate as a discount rate in the determination of the present value of future lease payments, and a delayed effective date compared to that required for public business entities, FASB is not providing any specific relief or accounting alternatives for nonpublic entities.

 Learn more about the updated leasing standard in our recent webinar.

 How Can I Prepare for Implementation?

-Here are some recommendations to ensure your organization is ready to handle this new standard.
+Here are some recommendations to ensure your organization remains in compliance with this ASC 842 lease update.

 The best place to start is to review all expense accounts and look for recurring payments, because these often have the potential to have contracts that contain a lease.
 Once you have a list of recurring payments, review the contracts for these payments to identify leases.
 If the contract meets the elements of a lease—a contract for an identified fixed asset that your organization controls the use over the contract period—your organization has a lease that should be added to your listing.

 Once you have identified and compiled all your organization’s leases, you will need to decide how to track leases going forward.
 There are numerous ways to track leases, including using a spreadsheet, using an additional module to your current software, or using new software separate from your current general ledger.
 Here are some factors to consider:

 - Amount of leasing activity – Are there only a few leases that are consistent each year or are there several new lease contracts every year?

 - General ledger software capabilities – Does your company’s current software have a module to calculate the journal entries for the leasing standard?

 - Process for identifying a new lease – Are signed contracts in your company routed to a central location or stored across several locations?